pauliedrico/SERIAL-RX-TX-RS232/README.md

 # SERIAL-RX-TX-RS232
 A serial rx/tx RS232 protocol implementation in VHDL

-More details in Report.pdf (chapters 1 and 2)
+More details in "Report.pdf" (chapters 1 and 2)

+Academic Year : 2022